Title 8: Banking and Insurance

 (F) a waiver of the deductible and other cost-sharing payments for chronic care for individuals participating in chronic care management and for preventive care.

-(2) Catamount Health shall provide chronic care management in accordance with the Blueprint for Health established under chapter 13 of Title 18 and shall share the data on enrollees, to the extent allowable under federal law, with the secretary of administration or designee in order to inform the health care reform initiatives under 3 V.S.A. § 2222a.
+(2) Catamount Health shall provide chronic care management in accordance with the Blueprint for Health established under 18 V.S.A. chapter 13 and shall share the data on enrollees, to the extent allowable under federal law, with the Secretary of Administration or designee in order to inform the health care reform initiatives under 3 V.S.A. § 2222a.

 (4) To the extent Catamount Health provides coverage for any particular type of health service or for any particular medical condition, it shall cover those health services and conditions when provided by any type of health care professional acting within the scope of practice authorized by law.
 Catamount Health may establish a term or condition that places a greater financial burden on an individual for access to treatment by the type of health care professional only if it is related to the efficacy or cost-effectiveness of the type of service.